mapsforge_flutter 3.0.1 copy "mapsforge_flutter: ^3.0.1" to clipboard

 Create the Renderer.

 The renderer is the rendering engine for the mapfiles.
-This code does the main work to render the contents of a mapfile together with the design guides from the rendertheme into bitmap tiles. bitmap tiles are png files with a fixed width/height.
-Multiple tiles together form the mapview.
+This code does the main work to render the contents of a mapfile together with the design guides from the rendertheme into bitmap tiles.
+Bitmap tiles are png files with a fixed width/height.
+Multiple tiles together forms the map.

 JobRenderer jobRenderer = MapDataStoreRenderer(mapFile, renderTheme, symbolCache, true);